P4BL1SK1/mongo-nodejs-api-template/README.md

 ## Technology stack

-The principal technologies that brings life to this app are:
+The principal technologies that bring life to this app are:

 - [NodeJS](https://nodejs.org/es/).
 - [ExpressJS](https://expressjs.com/es/).